Dcbate/Oracle/README.md

 ### A Collection
 This refers to a group of resources, e.g., `applications`.

-Than
+## <span style="color:#2ecc71;">📥 GET</span>

+GET is used to retrieve data from a resource.
+The GET request is made to the singular or plural endpoint of the resource type depending on whether a specific resource or a collection of resources is being requested.

-## Required HTTP Response Codes for a GET Request
+### Required HTTP Response Codes for a GET Request</span>

 | HTTP Response | Condition                              | Response Body Content                         |
 |---------------|----------------------------------------|----------------------------------------------|